visrut-at-incubyte/ship-shape/README.md

 ### Ship Shape

+- It would only work in development for now
+- Monorepo with turbopack
-- client application: `pnpm dev`
+- start application: `pnpm dev`
-- server application: `pnpm dev:server`